 - Color additive that has been shown to be safe and is FDA approved for use in foods, drugs.

 - Helps prevent dryness or scaling because of its ability to attract water to increase the amount of water in the surface layers of skin.
 Has skin repairing ability.
-Derived from non-GMO corn.
+Derived from palm oil.

 - Surfactant, emulsifying agent